jensugden/Art-History/documents/SEO.md

       <p>Be an explorer and traverse those mountains.</p> //or some such text
       //insert row of photos here

-Meta-tags that I would implement are:
+Meta-tags that I would implement are: <br>
-Title: Seattle Loves Photos
+Title: Seattle Loves Photos<br>
 Description: Seattle Loves is all about a love of Seattle.
 Find inspirational photos of Seattle for food lovers, outdoor enthusiasts, and thrill-seekers.
-Use all of that inspiration to plan your next Seattle outting!
+Use all of that inspiration to plan your next Seattle outting! <br>
-Content-Type: text/html image/html
+Content-Type: text/html image/html <br>
-Social Media: twitter, instagram, facebook
+Social Media: twitter, instagram, facebook <br>